Werner1201/hybrid-compact-red-kde-friend/readme.md

 I am not the original creator of the conkyrc file (has been tweaked for my usage).
 It was downloaded way back in 2009 and I've no information of the original creator.
 Credit should go to him/her.

-hybrid-rings.lua / hybrid-light-rings.lua script is a modified and refactored version of mine.
+hybrid-compact-rings.lua script is a modified and refactored version of mine.
 Script originally copied from conky-grapes theme's rings-v2_tpl which was created by londonali1010 (2009), updated by La-Manoue (2016) and popi (2017).

 I do not own any of the distro logos bundled with this script.
 Please inform me if in case any of the logo are not allowed to be share.
 I will remove it as soon as possible.